Connect with us

 For the first time, astronomers have captured images that show a star consuming one of its planets.
 The star, named ZTF SLRN-2020, is located in the Milky Way galaxy, in the constellation Aquila.
 As the star swallowed its planet, the star brightened to 100 times its normal level, allowing the 26-person team of astronomers I worked with to detect this event as it happened.

 I am a theoretical astrophysicist, and I developed the computer models that our team uses to interpret the data we collect from telescopes.
-Although we only see the effects on the star, not the planet directly, our team is confident that the we witnessed was a star swallowing its planet.
-Witnessing such an event for the first time has confirmed the long-standing assumption that swallow their planets and has illuminated how this fascinating plays out.
+Although we only see the effects on the star, not the planet directly, our team is confident that the event we witnessed was a star swallowing its planet.
+Witnessing such an event for the first time has confirmed the long-standing assumption that stars swallow their planets and has illuminated how this fascinating process plays out.

 A white domed building at sunset.